haxtheweb/edtechjoker/draft-outline.md

 ## Week 6-8: Web components (project 1)
 - OpenWC specifically running through the cli and making a new project to collaborate on GitHub.
 Reading the lit docs
 - CSS in ShadowRoot, prop drilling, leveraging existing packages
+- Publishing to NPM
 - Mid-term

 - **Thursday prior to spring break there is no class**

 # Week 8: Mid-term
 - In class Tues, mid-term.
-- There is no homework this week, or class on Thursday
+- There is no homework this week, or class on Thursday however project 1 is due at the end of this week
-- Use this time to catch up / clean up past assignments you may have missed
+- Use this time to catch up / clean up past assignments you may have missed and refine your project 1 submission to maximize points
+- This will be graded with more scrutiny than things leading up to it

 ## Week 9: Spring Break